 Darkness over Germany was recommended to Queen Elizabeth (The Queen Mother) by the Bishop of Lichfield, Edward Woods.
 She was so impressed that she invited Amy Buller to Buckingham Palace in March 1944 to discuss it.
 As a result, King George VI and Queen Elizabeth (The Queen Mother) became involved in bringing to life Buller's vision of an institution where students could meet to explore the moral issues of the day.

 In 1947, the King offered Buller the use of Cumberland Lodge, a royal residence in Windsor Great Park, to set up an educational foundation known initially as the St Catharine’s Foundation.
-Today, under the Patronage of Her Majesty The Queen, Cumberland Lodge (as we are now known) continues to provide a safe space for ‘unsafe’ discussions, to foster learning and critical thinking.
+Today, under the Patronage of Her Majesty The Queen, Cumberland Lodge (as we are now known) continues to provide an open and inclusive environment for candid discussions, to foster learning and critical thinking.

 A short study guide featuring reflections and questions for group discussion will soon be available to download free of charge from the Learning Resources pages of our website, to accompany the 2017 edition of Buller's Darkness over Germany.